Home

 Two (2) $25,000 scholarships are available per year to support students who enroll full-time in our Master of Science in Medical Physics degree program.

-Check out the fourth edition of Radiation Communication, our Medical Physics Graduate Programs' newsletter.
+Read all about our programs' news and highlights in the fifth edition of Radiation Communication, our Medical Physics Graduate Programs' newsletter.